 Postgraduate Diploma in Project Management

 The award of a Postgraduate Diploma in Project Management is based on a combination of the results of two examination papers and coursework consisting of a research report and a project management computing exercise.
-Each constitutes one third of the overall assessment.
+Each constitutes one-third of the overall assessment.
 Students must pass each paper; there is no system of compensation.
 The pass mark for the examination papers is 40%.
 A Distinction is awarded to those who obtain an overall average mark of 70% or more at the summer examination.
-The Diploma awarding ceremony takes place in November.

 Extensive notes are provided by individual lecturers, who may also recommend texts.

 “I think the course is very professionally run.
 The lecturers are top professionals and I feel that adds a lot of value to the course.”

 “I have met a number of people who I would not have met otherwise in the industry.”